Apzyte-Gamer/IrisCTF-2023/A Harsh Reality of Passwords/README.md

 Then I again looked at the question and found out that the plaintext password was in the format `Word1Word2Word3Numbers`.

-By this, I guessed that the numbers could only be Elaina's (Iris's mother) DOB (since mom's are the most important :)).
+By this, I guessed that the numbers could only be Elaina's (Iris's mother) DOB (since mom's are the most important :) and mom's are important).
 I got Elaina's DOB through her [Facebook page](https://www.facebook.com/profile.php?id=61555040318052) (got from `Personal Breach`), April 8, 1965.
 I then formatted `April 8, 1965` to 4 combinations. `0841965`, `8041965`, `0481965` and `4081965`.
 2 American formatted and 2 Indian formatted.

 I was now ready for the final part, the coding.